open-quantum-safe/oqs-demos/unbound/README.md

 # Unbound(DNS-over-Tls)

-This section is intended to implement the post quantum key exchange using openssl[https://github.com/open-quantum-safe/openssl] on a DNS server[https://github.com/NLnetLabs/unbound].
+This section is intended to implement the post quantum key exchange using openssl(https://github.com/open-quantum-safe/openssl) on a DNS server(https://github.com/NLnetLabs/unbound).
 Two Dockerfile in two folder was provided to test the key exchange between a client and the dns server over a tls connection.

 A first Dockerfile with unbound configure with dns-over-tls andusing the key exchange of openssl post quantum variant.

 A second Dockerfile with getdns with openssl post quantum variant is used to query the DNS server to test the key exchange.

 ## Installation
-Assuming you have docker already installed on your machine all command below will launch respective docker.
+Assuming you have docker [installed](https://docs.docker.com/install) on your machine all command below will launch respective docker.

 Run Unbound DNS container:
 ```bash